Bugs That Bite People: Fleas, Mosquitos, Ticks, and Bedbugs

 Another problem from fleas is the transmission of parasites, such as tapeworms.
 (Bear with me--this gets disgusting.)

 In this case, the flea is again the intermediary species.
-Worm segments, which contain eggs, are shed in animal feces; and herbivores such as rabbits, may then ingest them with food, thus becoming infected, and the cycle continues, either as the rabbit passes segments, or as a predator such as a canine consumes the rabbit.
-In the case of cats, a mouse or rat is the most likely prey victim to cause the problem, because mice and rats are likely to have fleas, and flea larvae also eat the worm eggs.
+Worm segments, which contain eggs, are shed in animal feces; and herbivores such as rabbits, may then ingest them with food, thus becoming infected, and the cycle continues, either as the rabbit passes segments, or as a predator such as a large cat consumes the rabbit.
+In the case of pet cats, a mouse or rat is the most likely prey victim to cause the problem, because mice and rats are likely to have fleas, and flea larvae also eat the worm eggs.

 It is easy to check your pets for this problem--the shed segments are visible, and look like miniature grains of rice stuck to the stool.
 If seen, the vet can provide a de-worming medication that will solve the problem.